 Though I had trouble deciding how to eat this properly without the prawns falling all apart.
 In the end, I used fork and knife.

-With the current “Circuit Breaking” initiatives, customers can still takeout or pick-up items from the café (calling prior would be recommended).
+Customers can still takeout or pick-up items from the café (calling prior would be recommended).

 The Food Peeps Coffee & Deli